ldn-softdev/jtc/README.md

 \- `jtc` is simple but efficient cli utility tool to manipulate JSON data

 `jtc` offers following features:
-  - simple user interface allowing applying a bulk changes in one command
+  - simple user interface allowing applying a bulk of changes in one command
   - featured walk-path interface let extracting any combination of data from source JSON
   - extracted data is representable either as it found, or as a complete JSON format
   - support Regular Expressions when searching source JSON
   - fast and efficient processing very large JSON files (built-in search cache)
   - insert/updates operations optionally undergo shell cli evaluation
+  - features namespaces and templates
   - written entirely in C++, no dependencies (STL only)
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))